sayarghoshroy/Acronym-Sense-Disambiguator/README.md

 #### Acronym Expansion and Disambiguation

 <p align="justify">
 Now, we pass each acronym into our disambiguator subsystem.
 The subsystem is further divided into a set of modules.
-Firstly, one submodule sends a request to an API provided by ‘The Acronym Server’ hosted [here](http://acronyms.silmaril.ie/cgi-bin/xaa?).
+Firstly, one submodule sends a request to an API provided by ‘The Acronym Server’.
 The API provides us with an XML of the data which we parse using ‘etree’ available in the ‘xml’ package to extract the valid expansions of the acronym.
 Some error handling conditions such as checking for bracketed clauses and null values have been added here to make the system more robust and fault tolerant.
 </p>

 <p align="justify">